Hossrod/scratch/README.md

-# scratch
+# Overview
-Random place to store misc things I'm playing with.
+Random place for me to store misc stuff I'm working on.
+Use at your own risk.

-Test 1